kjedreski/SaaS-DataPipeline/README.md

 # ETL-ExampleCode
 ETL of a SaaS system.
 AWS and SaaS.

 The Goal's objective: Proof of Concept for designing a ETL process between a SaaS system and delivering files to a S3 server.
-No production code has been used here just purely PoC.

 (Please note, this code isn't going to be optimized)